 Assessment will include 4 written assignments worth 15%, 35%, 15%, 35% respectively, and will be released approximately 2 weeks prior to the due date.
-These assignments will be posted on the Canvas site together with an online Announcement broadcasting their availability.
+These assignments will be posted on the Canvas site together with an online announcement broadcasting their availability.

-Assessment name Assessment type Coverage Learning objectives Weight Assignment 1 Assignment Modules 0+1 1,3 15% Assignment 2 Assignment Modules 2+3 1,2,3,4 35% Assignment 3 Assignment Modules 4+5 1,4,5,6 15% Assignment 4 Assignment All Modules 0-7 1,2,3,4,5,6,7 35% Online quizzes Non-assessed Various modules various Not assessed
+Assessment name Assessment type Coverage Learning objectives Weight Assignment 1 Assignment Modules 0+1 1,3 15% Assignment 2 Assignment Modules 2+3 1,2,3,4 35% Assignment 3 Assignment Modules 4+5 1,4,5,6 15% Assignment 4 Assignment All Modules 0-7 1,2,3,4,5,6,7 35%

-In general, you are required to submit work typed in Word or similar.
+In general, you are required to submit work typed in Word, LaTeX or similar, and submitted in pdf form.
 We strongly recommend you become familiar with equation typesetting software such as Microsoft's Equation Editor for algebraic work.
 You may submit neatly handwritten work, however please note that marks will potentially be lost if the solution cannot be understood by the markers due to unclear or illegible writing.
 Handwritten work should be scanned and clearly legible and collated into a single pdf file and submitted via the eLearning site.
 Submission of a set of mobile phone photos as separate files is not acceptable.
 See the BCA Assessment Guide for guidelines on acceptable standards for assessable work.